 1. Phones are important in an emergency

 Having quick access to a cell phone can make all the difference in a dangerous situation.
-If phones are turned off, piled at the front of the class, or banned from the classroom altogether, the potential for risk is much greater.
+If phones are turned off, piled at the front of the class, or banned from the classroom altogether, the potential for risk is greater.

 Furthermore, many schools use text alerts to notify students of important or urgent information, and if phones are turned off students simply won't get them.